BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 Throughout 2019 and 2020 the Geo6 have worked on solutions to address pain points identified by the user research conducted for the [Data Discoverability project](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).

 !> This guidance material is not intended to be used as a comprehensive design system for all aspects of geospatial portals.
-Therefore there is no re-usable code or in-depth style guide provided.
+There is no re-usable code or in-depth style guide provided.
 If such resources are of interest please visit the [GOV.UK Design System](https://design-system.service.gov.uk/get-started/).

 ## Research your users
 This guidance provides high level general recommendations, however, exact requirements for any given portal will vary depending on the needs of your target audience and according to the data volumes and subject matters covered.
 This resource is not a replacement for portal specific user research and design work.